Clarksburg in Carroll County, Tennessee — The American South (East South Central)

 Location.
 35° 52.22′ N, 88° 23.6′ W. Marker is in Clarksburg, Tennessee, in Carroll County.
 Marker is at the intersection of Lexington Clarksburg Road (Tennessee Route 22) and Tennessee Route 424 when traveling south on Lexington Clarksburg Road.
 Touch for map.
 Marker is in this post office area: Clarksburg TN 38324, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Roan's Creek Church (approx. 1.8 miles away); The Battle of Parker's Crossroads (approx. 4.4 miles away); Pleasant Exchange (approx. 4.4 miles away); Parker's Crossroads (approx. 5.1 miles away); a different marker also named The Battle of Parker's Crossroads (approx. 5.1 miles away); Freeman's Battery (approx. 5.1 miles away); a different marker also named The Battle of Parker's Crossroads (approx. 5.1 miles away); The Tides of War (approx. 5.1 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Roan's Creek Church (approx. 1.8 miles away); The Battle of Parker's Crossroads (approx. 4.4 miles away); Pleasant Exchange (approx. 4.4 miles away); Parker's Crossroads City Park (approx. 5 miles away); Parker's Crossroads (approx. 5.1 miles away); a different marker also named The Battle of Parker's Crossroads (approx. 5.1 miles away); Freeman's Battery (approx. 5.1 miles away); a different marker also named The Battle of Parker's Crossroads (approx. 5.1 miles away).

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on May 30, 2021.
 It was originally submitted on July 1, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 942 times since then and 6 times this year.
-Photos: 1, 2, 3. submitted on July 1, 2014, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.
+This page has been viewed 969 times since then and 33 times this year.
+Last updated on May 29, 2021, by Shane Oliver of Richmond, Virginia.
+Photos: 1. submitted on July 1, 2014, by Don Morfe of Baltimore, Maryland.
+2. submitted on May 28, 2021, by Shane Oliver of Richmond, Virginia.
+3, 4. submitted on July 1, 2014, by Don Morfe of Baltimore, Maryland. • J. Makali Bruton was the editor who published this page.